Introduce warm honey tones to your staircase with the Tudor light carpet rods

 - The Tudor design of stairrods is suitable for both stair runners and fitted carpets (Front Fix) – just select the appropriate bracket option at the time of ordering.

-- Manufactured with a protective finish that ensure they are easy to wipe clean.
+- Manufactured with a protective finish that ensures they are easy to wipe clean.

 What length to order